-• the child's father or its mother if her health permits her to do so, or by any
+- the child's father or its mother if her health permits her to do so, or by any other person present at the birth; or - the doctor or midwife.

 The birth certificate is based on a written report made by the doctor or the medical centre.